Okumura model

-The Okumura model is a radio propagation model that was built using the data collected in the city of Tokyo, Japan.
+The Okumura model is a radio propagation model that was built using data collected in the city of Tokyo, Japan.
 The model is ideal for using in cities with many urban structures but not many tall blocking structures.
 The model served as a base for the Hata model.

-Okumura model was built into three modes.
-The ones for urban, suburban and open areas.
-The model for urban areas was built first and used as the base for others.
+The Okumura model was built into three modes: for urban, suburban and open areas.
+The model for urban areas was built first, and used as the base for the others.